Are the Pisac Ruins Worth Visiting?

 Is it Worth Visiting the Inca Ruins of Pisac?

-I visited the Inca Ruins of Pisac as part of a two-day tour of the Sacred Valley of the Incas.
-This page only highlights my time spent at Pisac.
-To see all of the highlights of my tour of the Sacred Valley of the Incas, please click HERE.
+I visited the Inca Ruins of Pisac during a two-day tour of the Sacred Valley of the Incas.
+This page highlights my experience specifically at Pisac.
+I have a separate page that covers a full overview of my Sacred Valley tour.

 Is it Worth Visiting the Inca Ruins of Pisac? - Table of Contents